Back to all posts

 Nicole Tiefensee

-10 Reasons Why Change Management Is Important
+12 Reasons Why Change Management Is Important

-In short, change management is a process that supports the continuous improvement of project-driven organizations by controlling and monitoring changes to ensure they don't negatively impact the success of the project.
-To be effective, change management needs to be a part of each step of a project as well as an ongoing process throughout all stages of that project, including the planning and execution phases.
+To be effective, change management needs to be a part of each step of a planned change project, as well as an ongoing process throughout all stages - including the planning and follow-up phases.

 1) Change is inevitable

-Rather than thinking of change as an event that happens at a certain point in time (say, your planned implementation date), try considering change as a natural part of your organization's life cycle — as something that will inevitably happen to your business in some form or another over time.
+Rather than thinking of change as an event that happens at a certain point in time (say, a planned implementation date), try considering change as a natural part of your organization's life cycle — as something that will inevitably happen to your business in some form or another over time.
 Being able to anticipate change and deal with it before it becomes disruptive helps keep your company on track, and allows you to adapt more quickly when changes do occur.

 2) It strengthens your adaptability mechanisms